There are hundreds of different diets, each somewhat different from one others. That can be confusing; at least it was for me.

 - Enormous economic interests of all involved.

-- A structured weakness of regulatory bodies is that they cannot give the public a clear and easy-to-understand picture of what suits their health.
+- A structured weakness of regulatory bodies is that they cannot give the public a clear, easy-to-understand picture of what is best for their health.

-- Today's labels worldwide with the substances' chemical names are forced solutions that seem to be a duty but not helpful information.
+- Today's labels worldwide with substances' chemical names are forced solutions that seem to be a duty but do not provide helpful information.

 - The modern way of life and the lack of leisure push people to eat prepared and industrialized food.

-- The absence of a unified philosophy of Medical & Nutrition science.
+- There is an absence of a unified philosophy of medical and nutrition science.

 A partial list of typical diets (from Wikipedia)